The Age of Assassins

 The Age of Assassins (殺人狂時代, Satsujinkyō jidai) is a 1967 Japanese film directed by Kihachi Okamoto.

 Plot

-A nerdy young college instructor named Shinji Kikyo returns home one day to find himself the target of a mad assassin.
+A young college instructor named Shinji Kikyo returns home one day to find himself the target of a mad assassin.
 Surviving somewhat miraculously, he fends off other assassins and, with the help of the reporter Keiko Tsurumaki and the car mechanic Bill Otomo, eventually discovers that a "population control" association is really an assassination squad led by Shogo Mizorogi, who has been training patients in a mental asylum to become killers.
 Along the way, it starts to appear that Shinji may not be the mild-mannered academic he seemed at first, but a well-trained secret agent.